 In fact, in animal research, researchers separate newborns from their mothers because they know it’s stressful.
 They use this opportunity to study the damage done to the developing newborn’s brain as a result of this stressful event. (source)

-It helps Baby regulate his biological systems.
-It helps him sleep better.
-And it will probably make you a little happier.
+It helps baby regulate his biological systems.
+It helps him sleep better, and it will probably make you a little happier too!

 #2 – Baby-Led Feeding and Sleeping